 - Always dilute bleach before adding.
 Add to wash water before adding clothes.

 - Add fabric softener with the final rinse.
 If available, use a fabric softener dispenser.

 - For the brightest white laundry, use Mrs. Stewart’s® Bluing in the final rinse.

 - Avoid overloading the washer.

 - Avoid using too much detergent.

-- Do not use fabric softener in wash cycle as it is incompatible with most detergents.
+- Do not use fabric softener in the wash cycle as it is incompatible with most detergents.

 - Avoid overloading the dryer.